Deployment (container)

 • conf (configuration files)

-• Optionally logs (application logs — strongly recommended).
+• logs (application logs — initial login details are stored there)

 Container Overview